I have struggled with intense and severe ADHD symptoms my entire life.

 it’s better to half-ass most things than it is to not do them at all.

 If you are Vitamin D deficient then take Vitamin D supplements (see a doctor first).
+I personally use this!
+You'll need the K2 as well to absorb the vitamin D properly.
+Of course you should try to get some real sunshine too, even just if youre by a window.
 It’ll help your mood and energy levels.

 On tough days.
 Use the 1-thing theory.
 Just try and accomplish just one-thing for that day.